 The Gettysburg NMP Visitor Center is the hub for many tour options for your battlefield visit.
 You can pick up a map and head out on a self-driving tour of all the major battle sites.
 The free Self-guiding Auto Tour map is well marked, and there are excellent informational signs at every major site.

-If you have two or more visitors in your party, we highly recommend hiring one of the licensed guides who will join you in your car to provide a more personal tour.
-Guides are only $65 for a two-hour tour with up to 6 people in your vehicle, so it’s only a little more than two tour bus tickets.
+If you have two or more visitors in your party, we highly recommend hiring one of the licensed guides for your battlefield tour.
+The expert guide will lead you to each site and provide a more personal tour.
+A two-hour tour for up to 6 people in your vehicle is only a little more than two tour bus tickets.